outpost-os/sentry-kernel/doc/concepts/concepts/archi_req.rst

    * device needed clocks information
    * device pinmuxing (I/O configuration on current board)
    * device assigned interrupts
+   * shared memories declaration, defined in the standard `reserved-memory` node.
    * potential SoC-specific values (number of clocks for RCC, number of EXTI for EXTI driver, etc.)
    * potential project specific selection (which USART is selected for debug on current board release?)